Gaya/Locale-Storager/README.markdown

 Locale Storager
 ===============

-A little script that helps in managing the localeStorage of the browser. v 0.8 - January 10th 2012
+A little script that helps in managing the localeStorage of the browser.<br />
+v 0.8 - January 10th 2012<br />
 By Gaya Kessler - http://www.gayadesign.com

 Usage: